Separating arch

 A separating arch is an arch, which, as arcade, separates the nave of a church from the side aisle, or an arch between two adjacent side aisles.
 It is found mainly in hall churches.
 A separating arch can be replaced constructively or decoratively emphasised by a vault rib.
 In this case one speaks - instead of an arcade arch - also of a separating arch.

 Separating arches as elements of vaults and wall division

 Separating arches delimit a bay in the longitudinal direction.
 A pair of transverse arches and a pair of separating arches result in a vault.
 With the belt arches as well as the pillars or columns at the four corners, the segmental arches form a vault field as the basic element of a vault.

-A wall supported by separating arch is called a separating wall.
+A wall supported by a separating arch is called a separating wall.